Methodology

 Model

-Build a custom Python / Excel techno-economic model from real operational data — first-principles physics plus cost.
+Build a custom Python / Excel techno-economic model from real operational data: first-principles physics and chemistry plus economics.

 3